zduey/minimal-mistakes/_posts/2019-08-12-bayesian-statistics-critical-thinking-part1.md

 Over the next several weeks, I will be releasing a series of posts that discusses hyperpartisanship in the United States through an extended analogy between Bayesian statistics and critical thinking.
 I should start with a few disclaimers:

 1. I fully recognize the set of people who will be interested in this post is likely to be very small.
 Thanks in advance if you make it through to the end.
-2. I am not an expert in political science or Bayesian statistics, so please correct me in places where I am blatantly or subtely wrong in my statements
+2. I am not an expert in political science or Bayesian statistics, so please correct me in places where I am blatantly or subtly wrong.
 3. I am sure that the connection between Bayesian statistics and opinion formation has been discussed before.
-I have intentionally not researched the topic so that these thoughts are as clos to my own as possible
+I have intentionally not researched the topic for this initial draft.
-4. These posts are in draft state, so any constructive feedback is much appreciated
+4. These posts are in draft state, so any constructive feedback is much appreciated.

 # Part 1 -- The Set Up